 The workshop will be split into three distinct parts:

 The day will culminate in presentations of our Bags, new forms we make in groups of the debris from our workshop.
-How can we disrupt the algorithmic tracking of our voices and language in the “cacophony of digitally distributed voices” (Dankert & Panekoek) in which we reside, where everywhere “directing attention becomes a political act” (ibid).
+How can we disrupt the algorithmic tracking of our voices and language?

-Materials Needed – a recording device such as a phone and/or laptop.
+Materials and requirements: A recording device such as a phone and/or laptop.
 Headphones to listen to recordings on your phone and/or laptop.

 Workshop 2: All Sources Are Broken: a Post-Digital Reading Group

-Materials and requirements: Participants are required to bring their own laptops with Chrome or Firefox browsers installed in advance.
+Materials and requirements: Participants need to bring their own laptops with Chrome or Firefox browsers installed in advance.

 Workshop 3: Surgencies – A Personal Protest Statement